ng-consult/redis-url-cache/README.md

 ## Regex Rules

-This is an object describe which URL will be cached, which URLs won't be cached, and which ones will have a ttl expiration.
+This is an object describing which URL will be cached, which URLs won't be cached, and which ones will have a ttl expiration.

 This is the same object, independently of the storage engine used.